 FAQ

 If you’re putting a professional DJ setup together in order to ply your trade as a noisy tastemaker, your wants and needs will naturally differ from someone building their first vinyl-friendly hi-fi, and vice versa.
-The most basic question you’ll need to have an answer for is: “How will I listen to the records I play?”.
+As someone building their first at-home hi-fi, you aren’t likely to need the pitch adjustment of the AT-LP120USB.

 Most Audio-Technica turntables feature a built-in phono stage – a pre-amp stage that boosts the minute signal produced by the cartridge before delivering it to your hi-fi.
-This simplifies things for those of you who aren’t building your own home audio mega-system, but may not be simple enough for those in search of a simple record-playing solution.
+This simplifies things for those of you who aren’t building your own home audio mega-system (and hence aren’t in the market for a separate phono pre-amp), but may not be simple enough for those in search of a simple record-playing solution.

 If you fall in the latter category, you might prefer an Audio-Technica turntable with Bluetooth connectivity – which can greatly simplify your audio set-up to just a turntable and a set of Bluetooth headphones or speakers.
 For more complex hi-fi setups, and for more control over the sound of your records, you may not need these features at all – in which case you should be looking at the more mechanical elements of the turntable.